Mary Kate Thayer, MD

 Dr. Thayer finds satisfaction in helping patients restore function of their upper extremity to return to work, family, hobbies, and sports.
 She works directly with patients to develop individualized care plans, both surgical and non-surgical, to achieve these goals.
 This is achieved through open communication with patients and education about the diagnosis and treatment options.
 She prides herself on a thorough and thoughtful approach to each patient.
 She has a special interest in fractures, sports injuries, arthritis, and nerve conditions of the upper extremity.

 Dr. Thayer is a local Washingtonian.
-In her free time, she enjoys spending time with her husband, Lew, and her daughter.
+In her free time, she enjoys spending time with her husband, Lew, and her two daughters.
 She is an avid runner, cooking enthusiast, and Seattle sports fan.

 Publications